-National Association of Female Executives "Top 50 List" 2011-2014
+- National Association of Female Executives "Top 50 List" 2011-2014

-> - Placement on Working Mother magazine's list of 100 Best Companies for the past eight years, including one year as the only law firm ever named in the Top 10 companies
+- Placement on Working Mother magazine's list of 100 Best Companies for the past nine years, including one year as the only law firm ever named in the Top 10 companies

-> - Received a Gold Standard certification four years’ running from the Women in Law Empowerment Forum (WILEF) for the number of women partners holding firmwide leadership positions.
+- Received a Gold Standard certification four years’ running from the Women in Law Empowerment Forum (WILEF) for the number of women partners holding firmwide leadership positions.

-> - American Lawyer Top Firms for Diversity Awards in 2011
+- American Lawyer Top Firms for Diversity Awards in 2011